jessicaldale/manager-readme/README.md

 I am also a strong proponent of setting healthy goals and boundaries for yourself, and I feel it's my responsibility to model healthy work-life balance.
 Please ask me more about this!

-Please invest in yourself and focus on self-improvement.
-This looks different for everyone and can be going deeper, going broader, or engaging in feedback to really listen.
-If you’re a manager, please build a peer network for yourself and keep learning and educating yourself about leadership.
+It's important to me that you're investing in yourself and focused on self-improvement.
+This looks different for all people, but can mean expanding hard skills or soft, going broader or deeper.
+If you’re a manager, it's key to work on building a network of peers you can talk with and to keep learning and educating yourself about what leadership means.

 # What you can expect from me as a manager
 I deeply respect time spent together in 1-1's as I think it's crucial to get to know you, what you need and how you feel.
 I regard the time as sacred and will make sure we are meeting consistently.
 I think it's best when these meetings have an agenda set by you, so be ready with some topics to discuss or anything that's on your mind.
 I prefer they not been about project updates unless you really want to talk about work.
 This is your time!
 Please take advantage of it.